dskow-publishing-llc/Dskow.Weather/README.md

 # Dskow.Weather
-A .Net standard nuget library that implements NOAA's cliamte Data Online REST api
+A .Net standard nuget library that implements NOAA's climate Data Online REST api

 This was not sponsor nor maintained by NOAA.
-I wanted to see how much effort it was to take a REST inteface and create a usuable nuget package.
+I wanted to see how much effort it was to take a REST interface and create a usable nuget package.
 This turned out to take me only a day to implement the basics.

 Here are some helpful links: